- General Info

 Turtles may be taken in all waters with a resident or nonresident fishing license with the provisions listed below.
 Turtles taken with a firearm require a hunting license.
 Turtles may be taken year-round provided that:

-- no more than six turtles per day are taken;
+- no more than six turtles of each species per day are taken;

 - shooting of turtles on federal reservoirs is prohibited;